 National Cancer Institute

-Nasopharyngeal cancer treatment options include radiation therapy alone, radiation and chemotherapy, surgery, and chemotherapy alone.
+Nasopharyngeal cancer treatment options include radiation therapy, chemotherapy, or radiation together with chemotherapy.
+Sometimes surgery is also needed.
 Learn more about newly diagnosed and recurrent nasopharyngeal cancer in this expert-reviewed summary.

-Nasopharyngeal cancer treatment options include radiation therapy alone, radiation and chemotherapy, surgery, and chemotherapy alone.
+Nasopharyngeal cancer treatment options include radiation therapy, chemotherapy, or radiation together with chemotherapy.
+Sometimes surgery is also needed.
 Learn more about newly diagnosed and recurrent nasopharyngeal cancer in this expert-reviewed summary.

 Nasopharyngeal Cancer Treatment